Electric displacement field: Definition

-where ε = ε0 εr is the permittivity, and εr = 1 + χ the relative permittivity of the material.
+where ε_{r} = 1 + χ is the relative permittivity of the material, and ε is the permittivity.

 In linear, homogeneous, isotropic media, ε is a constant.
 However, in linear anisotropic media it is a tensor, and in nonhomogeneous media it is a function of position inside the medium.
 It may also depend upon the electric field (nonlinear materials) and have a time dependent response.
 Explicit time dependence can arise if the materials are physically moving or changing in time (e.g. reflections off a moving interface give rise to Doppler shifts).
 A different form of time dependence can arise in a time-invariant medium, as there can be a time delay between the imposition of the electric field and the resulting polarization of the material.
 In this case, P is a convolution of the impulse response susceptibility χ and the electric field E. Such a convolution takes on a simpler form in the frequency domain: by Fourier transforming the relationship and applying the convolution theorem, one obtains the following relation for a linear time-invariant medium:

 where $\omega$ is the frequency of the applied field.
 The constraint of causality leads to the Kramers–Kronig relations, which place limitations upon the form of the frequency dependence.
 The phenomenon of a frequency-dependent permittivity is an example of material dispersion.
 In fact, all physical materials have some material dispersion because they cannot respond instantaneously to applied fields, but for many problems (those concerned with a narrow enough bandwidth) the frequency-dependence of ε can be neglected.